 We should never take for granted the clean water we get to clean, bathe, and cook with.
 The companies that work with water help treat it so it meets specific guidelines and helps keep the distribution of the water “flowing” to our homes and businesses.

 Probably one of the dirtiest options in the public utilities sector is sewage removal.
-Those that work in this area will be responsible for what is going on our sewage treatment plants in and our sewer systems.
-Daily work will include collecting waste and then apply treatments to it so it can be disposed of without harming our environment.
+Those that work in this area will be responsible for what is going on in our sewage treatment plants and our sewer systems.
+Daily work will include collecting waste and then applying treatments to it so it can be disposed of without harming our environment.

 Meter Readers / Utility Markers